alfredinductivo-2104/Emona-Telecoms-Trainer-Lab-Manual-and-Experiment-Compilation/README.md

 3. Two Emona Telecoms-Trainer Oscilloscope lead
 4. Assorted Emona Telecoms-Trainer 101 patch leads
 5. One set of Headphones (stereo)

 ---

+# AM MODULATION

+Amplitude Modulation (AM) is a technique used in electronic communication.
+It is most commonly used for transmitting information via radio waves.
+In AM, the amplitude of a high-frequency carrier signal is varied in proportion to the instantaneous amplitude of the message or information signal, while the frequency remains constant.
+This method allows audio, voice, or other signals to be transmitted over long distances and received by AM radio receivers.

+---